 - has other medical conditions

 Also, alcoholism can increase the risk of liver damage.
-A person who meets any of these risk factors should talk to their healthcare provider about the risk to their safety before taking NRTIs.
+A person who has any of these risk factors should talk to their healthcare provider before taking NRTIs.

 NRTIs are some of the medications that have made HIV management possible.
 For these important drugs, newer versions cause fewer severe side effects than previous versions, but some side effects may still occur for any of these medications.

-For people whose healthcare providers have prescribed NRTIs, it’s important to stick to their treatment plan in order to manage their HIV.
-If they have side effects, they can try these tips for reducing antiretroviral side effects.
+It’s important for people whose healthcare providers have prescribed NRTIs to stick to their treatment plan to manage HIV.
+If they have side effects from antiretroviral therapy, they can try these tips for reducing those side effects.
 More importantly, they can talk to their healthcare provider, who can make suggestions or change their treatment plan to help relieve side effects.